About admin

 Plea Bargaining in Criminal Court

 Let me repeat what I said in an earlier blog.
 In criminal court, a guilty plea is generally given greater weight the earlier it is entered into.
 There are three reasons for that.
-First, an early plea shows remorse – an indication that the accused is on […]
+First, an early plea shows remorse – an indication that the accused is […]

 July 26th, 2016|Categories: Bill Reid's Blog|